• Skip to primary navigation

 (Sarbabhoumya please serve me.
 Prabhu is asking for the Lafra)

-Above mentioned lines are from Krishnadash Kabiraj's Chaitanya Charitamrita's Madhya Lila.
+The above-mentioned lines are from Krishnadash Kabiraj's Chaitanya Charitamrita's Madhya Lila.
 This book talks about the life and Philosophy of Shri Chaitanya Dev (1478- 1533) and also Bhakti Yog.
 The Madhya lila is all about Prabhu's middle life and especially the years he spent in Puri Dham.
-In this chapter, it was found that he liked a certain kind of dish which was then known as Lafra.
+In this chapter, it was found that he liked a certain kind of dish, which was then known as Lafra.

-Again, in the same book, another line is found which is referring to the same dish.
+Again, in the same book, another line is found that refers to the same dish.

 প্রভু কহে মোরে দেহ লাফরা ব্যঞ্জনে। পিঠা, পানা, অমৃতগুটিকা দেহ ভক্তগণে।।